-APPENDIX 1: COMPARTMENT DESCRIPTIONS
+APPENDIX 1 : COMPARTMENT DESCRIPTIONS

-Cpt No. Area (ha) Main Species Year Management Regime Major Management Constraints Key Features Present Designations 1a 4.36 Mixed broadlea ves 1970 Min-intervention People with Ancient Woodland Site, Green Belt
+Cpt No. Area (ha) Main Species Year Management Regime Major Management Constraints Designations 1a 4.36 Mixed broadleaves 1970 Min- intervention Green Belt, Planted Ancient Woodland Site

 Sub compartment 1a covers much of the area in compartment 1.
 The stand is predominantly along the outer edge of the compartment and along the riparian zone following the stream that bisects the area and along the stream that follows the north western boundary.